for Enrichment and Specialization

 participating in an exchange program enroll at FAU and pay FAU tuition while

-studying at the overseas partner institution, earning credits toward their
+studying at the overseas partner institution and while earning credits toward their

 degree.
-In most cases, courses will be pre-approved by OIP.
+In most cases, courses will be pre-approved through OIP.
 A wide range of disciplinary

 coursework is available from business and economics to engineering, architecture